Coburg, Victoria: History

 Prior to European settlement, the area around Coburg and Merri Creek was occupied by the Woiwurrung speaking Wurundjeri people of the Kulin Nation.
 The Wurundjeri had a religious relationship to their land, participating in corroborees and sacred ceremonies on Merri Creek.

 Coburg was first surveyed by Robert Hoddle in 1837 – 1838, and he recorded that a Mr Hyatt had a sheep station and hut on the east bank of the Merri Creek, near present Outlook Road.
 Hoddle marked out a 327-acre (1.3 km2) village reserve with two roads for the district: Bell Street West and Pentridge Road, later called Sydney Road.
 In 1840, the village was named Pentridge by a surveyor called Henry Foot, who lived and worked near Merri Creek.
 It was named after the birthplace of Foot's wife: Pentridge, Dorset, England.

 Dr Farquhar McCrae, a wealthy surgeon, purchased 600 acres (2.4 km2) in the area which he called Moreland.
 In 1841, he also bought land called 'La Rose' in what is now known as Pascoe Vale South.
 The house he built in 1842 or 1843 is now known as Wentworth House, and is the oldest known private dwelling in Victoria still standing on its original site and the fifth oldest building in Victoria.

 In 1842, the first inn, The Golden Fleece, was built on Sydney Road just north of Page Street.
 Twenty one farms were in the area by 1849.
 With the Victorian gold rush in the 1850s, the population of the area grew rapidly.
 In 1858, water mains from Yan Yean were connected and the first local paper, the Brunswick and Pentridge Press, was started.
 In 1859, the Pentridge District Road Board was formed to get roads built in the area, the start of local government for the area.

 Quarrying of bluestone began in the area 1850s, and by 1875 there were 41 quarries in Coburg.
 In December 1850, 16 prisoners were moved from an overcrowded Melbourne Gaol to a stockade at Pentridge.
 Prisoners at what came to be called HM Prison Pentridge were immediately put on "hard labour" by breaking up bluestone for road surfaces.
-In 1867, a public meeting was called to change the name of the district, as residents were stigmatised and embarrassed at living in a suburb principally known for its gaol, Pentridge Prison.
+In 1867, a public meeting was called to change the name of the district, as residents were stigmatised and embarrassed at living in a suburb principally known for its jail, Pentridge Prison.
 Robert Mailer of Glencairn suggested that the suburb name be changed to Coburg, inspired by the impending visit to the colony of the Duke of Edinburgh, who was a member of the royal house of Saxe-Coburg and Gotha.
 The government agreed with the proposal and the change was made in March 1870.